Ashutosh2302/Discord-Clone/README.md

 Hosted on Heroku https://mydiscordclone.herokuapp.com/

-You can go ahead and register to cexperience the web app.
+You can go ahead and register to experience the web app.